 CML is very rare in children.
 Approximately 150 children in the U.S. are diagnosed with CML each year.
-Children and teens with chronic myeloid leukemia are treated at Dana-Farber/Boston Children's Cancer and Blood Disorders Center through the Childhood Leukemia Program.
+Children and teens with chronic myeloid leukemia are treated by our experts at Dana-Farber/Boston Children's Cancer and Blood Disorders Center through the Childhood Leukemia Program.

 Dana-Farber/Boston Children's offers a wide array of support services and programs for pediatric patients and their families during and after cancer treatment.

 Phases of Childhood CML

 Chronic myeloid leukemia (CML) can be divided into three distinct phases, or stages of development:

 - Chronic phase — During this period, there may be no, or few, symptoms of leukemia.
 However, abnormal types and numbers of cells are discovered in the blood and bone marrow.
 This phase can last several months to several years.

 - Accelerated phase — In this period, an increased number of "blast cells" are found in the blood and bone marrow.
 The presence of blasts cells indicates the disease is becoming more aggressive or advanced.